adasprilla/TouchPad-Gestures/README.md

 Otherwise, if you want to create your own custom gestures etc, keep reading ..

 The default gestures are in `/etc/libinput-gestures.conf`.
+If you want to create your own custom gestures then copy that file to `~/.config/libinput-gestures.conf` and edit it.
+The available gestures
-Or copy that file and configure your own gestures in `~/.config/libinput-gestures.conf`.
-The available gestures are:
+are:

 - swipe up (e.g. map to GNOME move to prev workspace)
 - swipe down (e.g map to GNOME move to next workspace)